Josef Pavel: Post-war career

-In liberated Czechoslovakia, he served on the Regional Committees of the Communist Party in Ústí nad Labem and Pilsen, and since 1947 he has been the Chief Secretary of the Defense and Security Department of the Central Committee of the Communist Party.
+In liberated Czechoslovakia, he served on the Regional Committees of the Communist Party in Ústí nad Labem and Plzeň, and since 1947 he has been the Chief Secretary of the Defense and Security Department of the Central Committee of the Communist Party.
 In this capacity, in February he worked to strengthen the party's positions in the National Security Corps and the management of SNB units.

 He took part in the communist coup in February 1948 as Chief of Staff of the General Staff of the People's Militia.
 In the elections in May 1948, he was elected a member of the National Assembly and became the first vice-chairman of its Defense and Security Committee.
 From January 1949 he was Deputy Interior Minister Václav Nosek and received the rank of General of the SNB.
 He was a member of the Security Committee of the Central Committee of the Communist Party.
 In these positions he took part in the repression against the opponents of the communist regime.
 In IX.
 Congress of the Communist Party in May 1949 was elected a member of the Central Committee.

 In 1950, he was removed from the position of Deputy Minister and replaced by Karel Šváb.
 He was given command in forming the Border Guard.
-From January 1, 1951, he worked at the school of the Ministry of the Interior in Slapy.
-He was arrested here on February 2, 1951.
+From 1 January 1951, he worked at the school of the Ministry of the Interior in Slapy.
+He was arrested here on 2 February 1951.

 Imprisonment

 In custody State Security investigators tried to force him to confess to membership in a Trotskyist conspiracy group.
 The aim of the conspiracy was to assassinate the General Secretary of the Central Committee of the Communist Party, Rudolf Slánský and other party representatives, a coup d'état and the return of Czechoslovakia to capitalism.
 On the contrary, after Slánský's arrest, he was forced to admit that he had cooperated with him.
 Despite brutal torture, Pavel did not confess to any anti-state activities, which probably helped him not to be sentenced to death.
-Main hearing The contrived trial took place on December 30, 1953, and Pavel was sentenced to 25 years in prison for high treason.
+Main hearing The contrived trial took place on 30 December 1953, and Pavel was sentenced to 25 years in prison for high treason.